NEW this Spring: Mental Strength Training for all Basics players

 - Yes.
 Based on try outs we will compose teams in both the U-14 and U-17 divisions of players who demonstrate they belong with more competitive players.

 - PARENTS–we understand the allure of “travel” and “elite” teams.
-Take a few minutes and PLEASE listen to our 4:23 Candid Shots video log on Normal Improvement.
+Take a few minutes and PLEASE listen to our 4:41 Candid Shots video log on Developing an Elite Athlete.
 It DOES NOT MATTER who your kid is playing for in the off season.
-What matters is “Are they improving?”
+What matters is “Are they practicing properly and are they improving?”

 Where do the teams practice?